mattermost/docs/source/process/handbook.rst

 Our mission is: "to give every organization the power to achieve their highest priorities through modern communication."

-We intend to disrupt the global workplace communications market with open core solutions delivering irreistable value.
+We intend to disrupt the global workplace communications market with open core solutions delivering irresistible value.

 Values
 --------